Boulder Arts Week provides intriguing virtual content

 “There are sounds and images that humans are attracted to, as well as repelled by, included in this piece,” said artist Angie Eng, who created the animated visuals, while Sean Winters offered live piano playing and synthesizer samples. “(Greek philosopher) Pythagoras said, we humans are fundamentally sound frequency and pattern.
 Hence, the meditative quality with the use of mathematical proportions in these classic ancient shapes which sought to ground beings.
 At the same time, for many viewers, the musique concrèteness of the sound and image jolts them out of that meditative space and into a cacophony of emotions evoked from urbanism, information overload, nostalgic futurism and contradictions witnessed in everyday life.”

-Another video piece of Eng’s that viewers can check out is “No Name.”
+Another video piece, that Eng worked on with editor Kevin Sweet, that viewers can check out is “No Name.”
 Temporarily titled after the Boulder prohibition-style bar on Broadway, it takes onlookers on a riveting journey of sight and sound.
 It’s almost an abstract kaleidoscope of people captured on film — a living, breathing mandala-like organism that intrigues and mystifies.

 In addition to offering her work virtually, Eng is enjoying the creations of others that have innovatively taken to cyber space during these times of closures and cancellations.